marinasundstrom/BookStoreScraper/README.md

 There is also a list of paths that have been processed which makes sure pages get processed only once during a run.

+### Error handling

+Progress and error messages are output to the console using the default logger.

+At the end of the program, the names of the files that failed to download are saved to the file "failedDownloadsUris.txt".
+You can then check the log to see the reason why it failed.

 ## What I’ve learned

 The assignment gave me the following insights: